 Social work agencies are looking for a lot from graduates:

 UQ’s social work programs include 1000 hours of direct practice experience to help students develop these important attributes.
-Explore the Bachelor of Social Work (Honours) or Master of Social Work Studies today.
+Explore the Bachelor of Social Work (Honours) or Master of Social Work (Qualifying) today.

-Want to know more about the types of careers you can pursue with a university degree in health and behavioural sciences?
+Want to know more about the types of careers you can pursue with a university degree in health?